qiime2/docs/source/tutorials/moving-pictures.rst

 .. qiime1-users::
    These are the same data that are used in the QIIME 1 `Illumina Overview Tutorial`_.

-Before beginning this tutorial, it is recommended to create a new directory that all tutorial commands will be executed in, so that all the tutorial output will be stored in a single place.
-For example:
+Before beginning this tutorial, create a new directory and change to that directory.

 .. command-block::
    :no-exec: